Travelport-xx/travelport-uapi-tutorial/index.md

 ### Lesson 1 Proper

 The file [Lesson1.java](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/Lesson1.java) is in the Java package [com.travelport.uapi.unit1](https://github.com/iansmith/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1).
 You'll notice that in the web-viewable version of this tutorial, we often make the names of files and packages direct links into the github repository for the tutorial.
-This is to make it easy for those that just want to read the tutorial without "playing along at home" and compiling/running all the examples.
+This makes it easy for those that just want to read the tutorial without "playing along at home" by compiling/running all the examples.

 Let's examine the `main` method of Lesson 1: